cucumber/docs/content/implementations/php.md

 title: PHP using Behat
 ---

-# Behat

 Behat is the official Cucumber implementation for PHP.

 The docs are currently at [behat.org](http://behat.org).

 According to <http://docs.behat.org/en/v3.0/> bq.
 Since v3.0, Behat is considered an official Cucumber implementation in PHP and is part of one big family of BDD tools.

 ## Directly testing PHP code